ExeClim/Isca/docs/source/debug.rst

 Timestep
 --------
 The usual quickest fix when you have a model run that is crashing part way through is to increase the timestep.
-Your timestep must obey the CFL criterion.
+Your timestep must obey the `CFL criterion <https://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition>`_.

 Check you’ve allocated large enough variable size
 -------------------------------------------------